petermr/CEVOpen/induction_test/introduction.md

 # 4. Assigned Tasks for the probation period
 Assuming you have installed `git` and python, follow the [prerequisites](https://github.com/petermr/CEVOpen/wiki#3-prerequisites) section to install our tools.
 Please spend some time learning the workings of git if you aren’t well-versed in using it.

 Below are the details of your tasks.
-It mainly involves downloading, testing and using the tools.
+It mainly involves downloading, testing and using the tools. `pygetpapers` is beta quality, i.e. tested in many environments, so we expect it to work. `pyami` is alpha quality, more recent and might not work on all platforms.
+If you believe you have a problem, report it clearly and carefully so that we can reproduce it.

 ## 4.1. `pygetpapers`
 - Read the [official documentation](https://github.com/petermr/pygetpapers)
 - [Install](https://github.com/petermr/pygetpapers#6-installation) the tool